 Production Indicators for North and South American Oil Rigs

 While the increased production quantities bode well for the respective countries, it’s important to remember that demand is also steadily rising.
 Brazil’s economic prosperity resulted in greater consumption, with the latest forecasts indicating its exporter position may be in jeopardy.
-By comparison, the US’s demand and consumption remains steady, leading to increases in exports to Europe, Asia, and South America.
+The U.S. has also seen an increase in oil consumption.
+U.S. consumption is set to rise from 730,000 bpd to 20.51 million bpd in 2022.

 The Texas shale boom meant that the state exported more oil than it imported in 2018.
 From the nearly one million barrel/day gap in 2015, the Houston-Galveston spike led to 2 million barrels per day of surplus exported last year.